Contact sales

 This article will describe and compare the major protocols, discuss how they can be used in the IoT space, and detail how Particle finds the right protocols for your IoT deployment.

-What Are IoT Protocols?
+What are IoT protocols?

 Before we dive into common IoT protocols, let's define the term "protocol" at a high level.